 Like just now, for example.
 I’m not entirely sure where this conversation started, because, as with my real life conversations, they morph quite drastically.
 It also doesn’t help that these internal conversations are basically just me having a running commentary on my life, so it’s hard to pinpoint where one starts and another begins.
 Wait, I think I got it.

-I was scrolled through Facebook after falling down the wormhole that is Youtube, and I saw one of those tumblr posts that make it out into the wilds of the internet(could I have fit more social media into that sentence?).
+I was scrolling through Facebook after falling down the wormhole that is Youtube, and I saw one of those tumblr posts that make it out into the wilds of the internet(could I have fit more social media into that sentence?).
 It was about Scar being scary when you were a kid, and now he’s just relate-able.

 That sent me into an explanation of why I never thought he was scary and just found him relate-able because I didn’t actually watch The Lion King until I was about eighteen.
 I’m not entirely sure who I was explaining this to; probably a coworker, since most other people I talk to already know about my apparently abnormal childhood.